OzanSen1986/data-transformation/README.md

-# Projects with etl and data analytics using core capabilities of python.
+# Projects with etl and data analytics using core capabilities of python pandas module.